Back in the mid-90’s a huge Japanese producer of electronics was looking to bring out a new kick-ass portable CD, radio and cassette player.

 I’m merely saying that be careful how you use that feedback and explore whether it truly has the kind of value that you base a change in growing your business on.

 If you ask your followers on Social Media or people subscribed to your newsletter list what they want, what they think you’re worth, or what are their current biggest life challenges are?
 Then good luck on deciphering what the results you get really mean.

-Your Life Coach practice pricing shouldn’t be based on a few people telling you that you’re too expensive, or even too cheap.
+Your coaching practice pricing shouldn’t be based on a few people telling you that you’re too expensive, or even too cheap.

 What you write about shouldn’t be dictated by a few random blog comments either praising or belittling you.